MyTB444/2D-Platformer-Final-Year-Project/README.md

-# Final Year Project
+# Game for Final Year Project

-This repository has been created to store your final year project.

-You may edit it as you like, but please do not remove the default topics or the project members list.
-These need to stay as currently defined in order for your supervisor to be able to find your project.
+This is one of my first experiences in game development, offering a great opportunity for me to improve myself.
+It's an objective-based 2D platformer game.
+It's not easy; it has a touch of "Souls" inspiration.
+The goal is to complete the level as quickly as possible.